 In conjunction with own funds requirements and the application of IRB, exposures are categorised into exposure classes.
-Retail loans and loans to tenant-owners' associations with a turnover of less than EUR 50 million and collateral in residential property are assigned to the retail exposure class.
+Retail loans are assigned to the retail exposure class.
 AIRB is applied for all collateralised retail exposures.
 Other exposures secured by collateral are assigned to the corporate exposure class where FIRB is used.
-The table Loan portfolios and exposure classes where IRB is applied, shows the distinction between retail exposures, corporate exposures and their respective approach.
+The table Loan portfolios and exposure classes for which the IRB approach is applied, shows the distinction between retail exposures, corporate exposures and their respective approach.